oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   **Retain**: 1 bit field stored in Bit 4 and has the same meaning as with MQTT.
 The field signifies whether the existing retained message for this topic is replaced or kept.

-#### 3.1.13.3 Topic Length

-Contains the length of the topic value.
-This will be either 2 bytes when using a standard alias (0b00, 0b01 or 0b10) or the length of the full topic name when the topic type is 0b11.

-#### 3.1.13.4 Packet Id
+#### 3.1.12.4 Packet Id

 Same meaning as the MQTT "Packet ID"; only relevant in case of QoS levels 1 and 2, otherwise coded 0x0000.

-#### 3.1.13.5 Topic Alias or Topic Name
+#### 3.1.12.5 Topic Data

-Contains topic name encoded as a Fixed Length UTF-8 Encoded String, topic alias, or short topic name as indicated in the *Topic Alias Type* field in flags.
+Contains 2 bytes of topic length (if the topic type is Full Topic Name) or the topic alias (predefined or normal), or short topic name as indicated in the *Topic Type* field in flags.
+Determines the topic which this payload will be published to.

-#### 3.1.13.6 Data
+#### 3.1.12.6 Data

 The *Data* field corresponds to the payload of an MQTT PUBLISH packet.
 It has a variable length and contains the application data that is being published.

-### 3.1.14 PUBACK -- Publish Acknowledgement
+### 3.1.13 PUBACK -- Publish Acknowledgement

   --------------------------------------------------------------------------------------------------------------------------------------------------------
   **Bit**              **7**        **6**            **5**            **4**            **3**            **2**            **1**            **0**